 He has previously been involved with Philanthropy Australia’s New Generation initiative that connects young philanthropists to deliver change programs in communities.

-Outside of Philanthropy, Edward specialises in public policy and corporate affairs with experience in political advisory and media positions.
+Outside of Philanthropy, Edward specialises in public policy and corporate affairs with experience in government, financial services and consulting.
 He gets his rugby fix as a professional Rugby Union referee on weekends and raises money for The Guide Dogs in fun runs.

-Edward holds a Master of International Business & Law from Sydney University.
+Edward holds a Master of International Business and Law from Sydney University.